Bismarckia nobilis

 These seeds are extremely large, like small golf balls!

-Seeds per pack: 3 huge seeds
+Seeds per packet: 3 huge seeds

 Note: These seeds are large, and will have extra freight charges as they do not qualify as a regular bubble envelope and are consider a parcel rate.